Hollowness of the big brag of good governance of so-called

 How deep is our acceptance of violence towards women, girls and the weak?

 The terrible tales show up with regularity – a father beating his daughter to death outside the Lahore courthouse, a girl beaten to death and tossed aside for not making a round roti (bread), women assaulted for exercising in parks in Sahiwal, a police constable indecently assaulting a street child and threatening her brother, a father killing his daughter for honour.
+Lack of implementation

 While domestic and sexual violence against women and girls is not new to Pakistan, the state’s role in condoning it is.
 Punjab and K-P have resisted enacting statues criminalising domestic violence, despite Pakistan Tehreek-e-Insaaf’s (PTI) tall claims for positive change.

 Enacting laws are the first step towards recognising domestic violence.
-Even though most forms of domestic violence would come within the ambit of existing offences, such as rapemanslaughter and murder.
+Even though most forms of domestic violence would come within the ambit of existing offences, such as rape, manslaughter and murder.
 Specifically labelling these crimes as crimes of domestic violence through special enactments reflects parliament’s commitment to prosecute the offenders.

 Of course laws are not enough.
 Any lay person can tell you that, we have the laws, but there is no implementation.
 From living rooms to NGO offices, and corporate board rooms, you will hear this chant.
 This incapacity to implement is rooted in the absence of effective mechanisms that would allow successful prosecution.